What Is Alopecia? Everything You Need to Know

 What Is Alopecia Areata?

 There are several types of alopecia, the most common form being alopecia Areata.
-In some cases, the hair loss may be temporary, while others may be more permanent.
+In some cases, the hair loss may be temporary, while in others it may be more permanent.
 Other types of alopecia can include:

 Alopecia areata totalis, where all of the hair on a person’s head falls out.